anwaldt/closed_captions/README.md

 ---

-*Closed Captions* is a conceptual composition based on closed captions of movies and TV series.
+*Closed Captions* is a conceptual composition tool based on closed captions of movies and TV series.
 Captions can be extracted with their timestamps from streaming platforms and converted using Matlab scripts.
 In the performance, a Python-based tool is used to play a set of captions, presented to the musicians on a GUI.
+Depending on the source material for the captions, *Closed Captions* results in an individual composition.

 ### TNG Version

-The TNG version uses the captions of eleven
-episodes from *Star Trek - The Next Generation*.
+The TNG version uses the captions of eleven episodes from *Star Trek - The Next Generation*.
 This is by no means a best-off selection, merely a fast pick: